-In the space below, design your dream bedroom.
-Label 5 objects with what they are and what you estimate their length to be in real life with the unit (inches, yards or feet).
+in the s and what you estimate their length to be in real life with the unit (inches, yards or feet).
 Remember what you know about measurement- a bed might not be 2 inches long, but could be two yards long and a big tv would not be 60 feet long, but could be 60 inches.